BenWiederhake/intermediate-ca-bundle/README.md

 ## Usage

-You most definitely don't need to run this code.
+You most definitely don't need to run this code:
 - If you just need a bundle, my cronjob should rebuild it every week, and you can [download it here](https://raw.githubusercontent.com/BenWiederhake/intermediate-ca-bundle/blob/intermediate_certs.pem).
-- If you need a highly-accurate, up-to-date thing, then you should be running an actual kinto client and stay synchronized that way.
+- If you need a highly-accurate, up-to-date cert store, then you should be running an actual kinto client and stay synchronized that way.

 But let's ignore that for now, and assume you have a good reason to run the code anyway.
 (If it's because the bundle is no longer updating, something has gone very wrong.
 Help, I guess?)